wvanderp/notes/emergency-kit.md

 This list is aimed at a family of 3 in the Netherlands.

-It's essential that the kit is stored in a place that is easy to reach and carry.
-Regular checks, every six months, are necessary to ensure that everything is still in working order.
+The kit must be stored in a place that is easy to reach and carry.
+Regular six-month checks are necessary to ensure everything is in working order.
 This proactive approach will keep you prepared for any unforeseen circumstances.

 These societal glitches, which we must be prepared for, could disrupt our daily lives in various ways:

-- power outage
+- Power outage
-- water outage
+- Water outage
-- food shortage
+- Food shortage
-- gas outage
+- Gas outage
 - Internet outage
-- phone outage
+- Phone outage
-- etc.
+- Etc.

 The duration of the glitch could be anything from a few hours to a few weeks.
 However, we should aim for ten days.